scality/Zenko-RFCs/docs/test-plan/bucket-encryption.md

   should be explained if any (e.g. network is saturated)
 * Observe the KMS cluster logs, there should be no error, or errors should be identified and explained

+## Failure Tests

+### KMS Single Instance Failure

+#### Actions

+* Setup a KMS instance on the S3C deployment
+* Create a bucket `encrypted-bucket` with a default encryption of type AES256
+* run a 128-worker cosbench workload that does a mixed workload of 33% PUT, 33% GET, 33% DELETE continuously for about 10 minutes, with size 32kB
+* Stop the KMS instance during the cosbench test, for one minute
+* Restart the KMS instance
+* DELETEs the remaining objects

+#### Expected Results

+* Cosbench shows errors in the run summary due to the single-instance KMS being down
+* There should be errors in cloudserver logs, but no exception or crash should have occurred

+### KMS Multi Instance Failure

+Note: not planned for now as part of 7.10 release as discussion about load balancing has not been clarified: should we support and test failover in S3C, or rely on a load balancer setup by the customer that does the failover, in which case we rely on a single highly available KMS endpoint?

+#### Actions

+* Setup a KMS cluster with 3 instances on the S3C deployment
+* Create a bucket `encrypted-bucket` with a default encryption of type AES256
+* run a 128-worker cosbench workload that does a mixed workload of 33% PUT, 33% GET, 33% DELETE continuously for about 10 minutes, with size 32kB
+* Stop one of the KMS instances during the cosbench test, for one minute
+* Restart the stopped KMS instance
+* DELETEs the remaining objects

+#### Expected Results

+* Cosbench should show no error in the run summary due to a single-instance KMS being down
+* There should not be client errors in cloudserver logs, only internal logs describing the fallback situation